Dynamics and entropy of $\mathcal{S}$-graph shifts: Introduction

 Unfortunately, Spandl's proof was incomplete.
 Recently, Garc\'ia-Ramos and Pavlov filled the gap in Spandl's proof and provided a separate one of their own \cite[Corollaries 3.20 and 3.21]{extender-sets}.
-For a period of several years before this paper, the canonical proofs of the $S$-gap entropy formula were the two alternative ones presented on Vaughn Climenhaga's blog.\footnote{\url{https://vaughnclimenhaga.wordpress.com/2014/09/08/entropy-of-s-gap-shifts/}} Matson and Sattler extended one of these proofs to produce an entropy formula for ordered $\mathcal{S}$-limited shifts.
+For a period of several years before this paper, the canonical proofs of the $S$-gap entropy formula were the two alternative ones presented on Vaughn Climenhaga's blog.\footnote{\url{https://vaughnclimenhaga.wordpress.com/2014/09/08/entropy-of-s-gap-shifts/}} Matson and Sattler extended one of Climenhaga's proofs to produce an entropy formula for ordered $\mathcal{S}$-limited shifts.
 They note, however, that their approach is insufficient to prove a formula for unordered $\mathcal{S}$-limited shifts.

 Finding and proving such a formula is the motivation for this work.
-This paper introduces a much larger class of shift spaces, called $\mathcal{S}$-graph shifts, that unites ordered and unordered $\mathcal{S}$-limited shifts, as well as vertex and edge shifts, into a single framework.
+This paper introduces a much larger class of shift spaces, called $\mathcal{S}$-graph shifts, that contains ordered and unordered $\mathcal{S}$-limited shifts, as well as all subshifts of finite type, as special cases.
 Each $\mathcal{S}$-graph shift is defined by a finite set-equipped graph, formed by assigning a subset of the natural numbers to each vertex.
 As described in \cref{sec:entropy-formula}, we can assign a matrix-valued function $B(x)$, called the generating matrix, to each $\mathcal{S}$-graph shift.
 Our first main result is an entropy formula for $\mathcal{S}$-graph shifts.

 \begin{theorem} Let $X$ be an $\mathcal{S}$-graph shift, $B(x)$ its generating matrix, and $\rho(x)$ the spectral radius of $B(x)$.
 The equation $\rho(x) = 1$ has a unique positive solution $x = \lambda$, and the entropy of $X$ is $\log \lambda^{-1}$. \end{theorem}